manojams/openaia-swupdate/doc/source/sw-description.rst

 This defines that the software is compatible with HW-Revisions 1.0, 1.2 and 1.3, but not with 1.1 or any other version not explicitly listed here.
-In the above example, compatibility is checked by means of string comparision.
+In the above example, compatibility is checked by means of string comparison.
 If the software is compatible with a large number of hardware revisions, it may get cumbersome to enumerate all compatible versions.
 To allow more compact specifications, regular expressions (POSIX extended) can be used by adding a prefix ``#RE:``